atrocore/atrocore/docs/01.atrocore/04.understanding-ui/index.md

 #### Cluster Information tab

 If the record belongs to a [Cluster](../../01.atrocore/18.master-data-management/19.clusters/index.md#cluster-information-in-record-detail-view), a dedicated **Cluster Information** tab appears in the side view.
-It shows the cluster status, last modification date, and lists of linked Master and Staging Records.
+It shows the cluster status, last modification date, and lists of linked Master and Contributor Records.

  ![Activities](./_assets/cluster-tab.png){.medium}